-The Immuno-Hematology Clinic at the University of Michigan brings together dedicated physicians, researchers, nurses, and social workers to deliver unsurpassed comprehensive care to children suffering from immune deficiencies, bone marrow failure syndromes, lymphoproliferative diseases and neutrophil disorders.
+The Immuno-Hematology Comprehensive Program at the University of Michigan brings together dedicated physicians, researchers, nurses, and social workers to deliver unsurpassed comprehensive care to children suffering from immune deficiencies, bone marrow failure syndromes, lymphoproliferative diseases and neutrophil disorders.

 Our clinic physicians are not only experts in the care of children affected by these disorders, but also are involved in ground-breaking research to understand, diagnose and treat these rare and serious diseases.
-We understand that the care of your child is complex and will require experts in multiple pediatric specialties to treat his or her disease.
-It is our goal to provide the best care for your child and increase our understanding of these rare diseases, while combining the knowledge and skills of multiple specialists together into one office visit.
+We understand that the care of your child is complex.
+It is our goal to provide the best care for your child by combining the knowledge and skills of multiple specialists together in one visit.

 The areas of expertise that are offered by the Immuno-Hematology Clinic include: